Operation Peter Pan: Funding

 By late 1960, Castro had expropriated several companies that made up the American Chamber of Commerce in Havana, including Esso Standard Oil Company and Freeport Sulfur Company.
 The leaders of these companies moved to Miami while they analyzed the actions of Cuba's new government.
 Under the impression that Castro's rule would be brief, they agreed to aid the Cuban children by providing funding for Operation Peter Pan.
 Through collaborations with Baker, these business leaders agreed to help secure donations from multiple US businesses and send them to Cuba.

 Because Castro was supervising all major monetary transactions, the businessmen were very careful in how the funds were transferred.
 Some donations were sent to the Catholic Welfare Bureau and others were written out as checks to citizens living in Miami.
 These individuals then wrote checks out to the W. Henry Smith Travel Agency in Havana, which helped fund the children's flights to the United States.
 It was necessary to send the funds in American currency because Castro had ruled that plane tickets could not be purchased with Cuban pesos.

 Housing

 As the need for shelters grew as the children arrived in increasing numbers, several prominent locations were converted to house them, including Camp Matecumbe, the Opa-locka Airport Marine barracks.
-Special homes, authorized by state officials and operated by Cuban refugees, were formed in several hundred cities across the nation including Albuquerque, New Mexico; Lincoln, Nebraska; Wilmington, Delaware; Fort Wayne, Indiana; Jacksonville and Orlando, Florida.
+Special homes, authorized by state officials and operated by Cuban refugees, were formed in several hundred cities including Albuquerque, New Mexico; Lincoln, Nebraska; Wilmington, Delaware; Fort Wayne, Indiana; Jacksonville and Orlando, Florida.

 Many children were placed in foster care, some were placed in positive living environments and others endured emotional and physical neglect.
 Laws prevented any relocated children from being housed in reform schools or centers for juvenile delinquents.
 Further, the minors were not made available for adoption.